bixlabs/nightwatchjs-end-2-end-library/README.md

 * run ```npm install nightwatchjs-end2end```

+After this command you should be able to run most of the commands explain here, this library is intended to work just after installation.
+You should not need anything else (apart from configuring some environment variables for BrowserStack).

 ## What the installation process does
 * It downloads Selenium JAR, Chrome and Firefox driver for Selenium.
 * It installs NightwatchJS.